Dimerin/uart/README.md

 # uart2.0
-In the second branch is available the last version.
+In the second branch is available the lateat version.